5As of Ethics

 ANALYSIS: Evaluate and choose ethical option(s)

 Not sure what’s right?
 Look to the 5Cs on the back of the Ethics Card.
 Rushworth Kidder talks about Right vs. Wrong decisions and Right vs. Right decisions.
-Sometimes we clearly know what is right, but need the wisdom and courage to act (see “Action” below).
+Sometimes we clearly know what is right but need the wisdom and courage to act (see “Action” below).
 Other times we are not sure what’s right.
 This may be because there are good aspects of multiple options and/or because we are biased in some way.
 There are some very well-respected approaches from the field of moral philosophy. that can help when we are unsure about what’s right.
-The 5th C “Consult” emphasizes the importance of recognizing harmful intuitions or biases that can affect our ability to make decisions, including social and organizational pressures (also know as Behavioral Ethics).
+The 5th C “Consult” emphasizes the importance of recognizing harmful intuitions or biases that can affect our ability to make decisions, including social and organizational pressures (also known as Behavioral Ethics).
 Each of the 5Cs has pros and cons.
 Considering multiple approaches can help us take advantage of the strengths and balance out the weaknesses of these well-respected approaches.

 5Cs of Analysis: Questions to Consider